 Monitoring employee communications

-A recent case involving the messaging service WhatsApp raises issues about the monitoring of staff communications by employers, says Andrew Egan of Charles Lucas & Marshall.
+A recent case involving the messaging service WhatsApp raises issues about the monitoring of staff communications by employers, says Andrew Egan.
+Senior Associate Solicitor in the Employment team.

 The messages were discovered when Mr Niehaus voluntarily handed over his phone as part of an investigation into an unrelated complaint against him.
 He was suspended pending a disciplinary investigation, but resigned prior to a decision being made.